Humanitec-DemoOrg/aws-examples/humanitec-onboarding-aws-iam-user/Readme.md

 ### Recommended way to configure your AWS Access
 See [trust](trust) and [trust](https://developer.humanitec.com/platform-orchestrator/security/cloud-accounts/#aws-role-assumption)

+Cloudformation with policies:
+- To access EKS.
+The cluster must have the tag `Humanitec: true` and an IAM access entry with an access policy of `AmazonEKSClusterAdminPolicy` [trust/humanitec-eks-access.yaml](trust/humanitec-eks-access.yaml)
+- To manage AWS resources: [trust/humanitec-resource-access.yaml](trust/humanitec-resource-access.yaml)

+These policies must be updated everytime that new IPs or permissions are required.

 # Reference Information as of April 2024 (use trust above for better results)
 ## Background
 Humanitec follows the least privilege approach to security and access to customer's environments.